gleroi/any2hex/README.md

 ```
 usage: any2hex.exe [options] <data>
          anything to hex
   -b    encode base64 to hex
-  -d    encode decimal to base64
+  -d    encode decimal to hex
+  -hb
-  -h    encode hex to base64
+        encode hex to base64
+  -hd
+        encode hex to decimal
 ```